2nd April, 2024

 7. Method Statements

 Method statements are instructions for how you are going to do the work safely.
-They are often required for higher risk activities and are common in construction work.
-Find out more about method statements in construction.
+They are often required for higher-risk activities and are common in construction work.

 8. Contract Documents